rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-aad-authentication-configure.md

 >  If you receive a **Connection Timeout Expired**, you may need to set the `TransparentNetworkIPResolution` parameter of the connection string to false.
 For more information, see [Connection timeout issue with .NET Framework 4.6.1 - TransparentNetworkIPResolution](https://blogs.msdn.microsoft.com/dataaccesstechnologies/2016/05/07/connection-timeout-issue-with-net-framework-4-6-1-transparentnetworkipresolution/).

 When you create a database user, that user receives the **CONNECT** permission and can connect to that database as a member of the **PUBLIC** role.
-Initially the only permissions available to the user are any permissions granted to the **PUBLIC** role, or any permissions granted to any Windows groups that they are a member of.
+Initially the only permissions available to the user are any permissions granted to the **PUBLIC** role, or any permissions granted to any Azure AD groups that they are a member of.
 Once you provision an Azure AD-based contained database user, you can grant the user additional permissions, the same way as you grant permission to any other type of user.
 Typically grant permissions to database roles, and add users to roles.
 For more information, see [Database Engine Permission Basics](http://social.technet.microsoft.com/wiki/contents/articles/4433.database-engine-permission-basics.aspx).
 For more information about special SQL Database roles, see [Managing Databases and Logins in Azure SQL Database](sql-database-manage-logins.md).
-A federated domain user that is imported into a manage domain, must use the managed domain identity.
+A federated domain user account that is imported into a managed domain as an external user, must use the managed domain identity.

 > [!NOTE]
 > Azure AD users are marked in the database metadata with type E (EXTERNAL_USER) and for groups with type X (EXTERNAL_GROUPS).
 For more information, see [sys.database_principals](https://msdn.microsoft.com/library/ms187328.aspx).
 >

-## <a name="connect-to-the-user-database-or-data-warehouse-by-using-sql-server-management-studio-or-sql-server-data-tools"></a>Connect to the user database or data warehouse by using SQL Server Management Studio or SQL Server Data Tools
+## <a name="connect-to-the-user-database-or-data-warehouse-by-using-ssms-or-ssdt"></a>Connect to the user database or data warehouse by using SSMS or SSDT
 To confirm the Azure AD administrator is properly set up, connect to the **master** database using the Azure AD administrator account.
 To provision an Azure AD-based contained database user (other than the server administrator that owns the database), connect to the database with an Azure AD identity that has access to the database.

 > [!IMPORTANT]
 > Support for Azure Active Directory authentication is available with [SQL Server 2016 Management Studio](https://msdn.microsoft.com/library/mt238290.aspx) and [SQL Server Data Tools](https://msdn.microsoft.com/library/mt204009.aspx) in Visual Studio 2015.
 The August 2016 release of SSMS also includes support for Active Directory Universal Authentication, which allows administrators to require Multi-Factor Authentication using a phone call, text message, smart cards with pin, or mobile app notification.

-## <a name="using-an-azure-ad-identity-to-connect-using-sql-server-management-studio-or-sql-server-database-tools"></a>Using an Azure AD identity to connect using SQL Server Management Studio or SQL Server Database Tools
+## <a name="using-an-azure-ad-identity-to-connect-using-ssms-or-ssdt"></a>Using an Azure AD identity to connect using SSMS or SSDT

 The following procedures show you how to connect to a SQL database with an Azure AD identity using SQL Server Management Studio or SQL Server Database Tools.